Jenny Lewis: Solo career

+On June 9, 2023, Lewis released a new album, Joy'All.
+She'd started writing for Joy'All while on tour to promote On the Line, shortly before the start of the COVID-19 pandemic.
+Work resumed on the album in early 2021, when Lewis participated in a virtual songwriting workshop hosted by Beck.
+The album was produced by Dave Cobb, who Lewis met while visiting Lucius at RCA Studio A in Nashville, Tennessee.

-Other projects
+Other projects and collaborations

 In 2002, Lewis was asked to contribute vocals for the band The Postal Service.
-Lewis performed in the video for "We Will Become Silhouettes", and toured with the band in 2013.
+Lewis performed in the video for "We Will Become Silhouettes", and toured with the band in 2013 and again in 2023.

 In 2003, Lewis contributed vocals to several tracks on the Cursive album The Ugly Organ.

 In 2005, Lewis contributed to the UNICEF benefit song "Do They Know It's Hallowe'en?", along with Sennett and Jimmy Tamborello.

 In 2006, Lewis made a cameo in Episode 25, Season 1 of Bob Dylan's Theme Time Radio Hour, and six of her songs (three with the Watson Twins and three with Rilo Kiley) were featured in various episodes of the show.

 In 2007, Lewis contributed vocals to various songs on Johnathan Rice's album Further North, and she appeared in the music video for "We're All Stuck Out In The Desert (And We're Gonna Die)".
 She provided vocals for a track on Dntel's Dumb Luck LP.

 In 2008, Lewis contributed backing vocals to several songs on the Elvis Costello and the Imposters album Momofuku.

-Later that year, Lewis voiced the role of the assistant director for Walt Disney Pictures' animated film Bolt (2008), and she also provided the song "Barking at the Moon."
+Later that year, Lewis voiced the role of the assistant director for Walt Disney Pictures' animated film Bolt (2008), and she also provided the song "Barking at the Moon".

 In March and April 2009, Lewis traveled to Australia for the first time, as an act for the V Festival, as well as a supporting act for Snow Patrol and performing one solo Sydney show.

 On April 18, 2009, Lewis performed at the Coachella Valley Music and Arts Festival in Indio, California.